Indian South Africans: Union of South Africa (1910–1948)

-Apartheid (1948-1994)
+Apartheid (1948–1994)

 The Durban riots was an anti-Indian riot predominantly by Zulus targeting Indians in Durban, South Africa in January 1949.
 The riots resulted in the massacre of mostly poor Indians.
 In total 142 people died in the riots and another 1,087 people were injured.
 It also led to the destruction of 58 shops, 247 dwellings and one factory.

 Discriminated against by apartheid legislation, such as the Group Areas Act, applied in 1950, Indians were forcibly moved into Indian townships, and had their movements restricted.
 They were not allowed to reside in the Orange Free State Province, and needed special permission to enter or transit through that province.
-They were also, as a matter of state policy, given an inferior education compared to white South Africans.The effects of apartheid's unequal education system can still be felt today The Asiatic Land Tenure and the Indian Representative Act of 1946 were repealed.
+They were also, as a matter of state policy, given an inferior education compared to white South Africans.
+The Asiatic Land Tenure and the Indian Representative Act of 1946 were repealed.

 The Population Registration Act, 1950 initially defined Indians as being part of the Coloured population.

 In 1961, Indians were officially recognised as permanent part of the South African population, the Department of Indian Affairs was established, with a white minister in charge.
 In 1968, the South African Indian Council came into being, serving as a link between the government and the Indian people.

 The University of Durban-Westville (now part of the University of KwaZulu-Natal) was built with a Rand-for-Rand contribution from Indian South Africans and the government in the 1970s.
 Before that, Indian students had to take a ferry to Salisbury Island's abandoned prison, which served as their university.

 Casual racist expressions were used during the years of apartheid.
 Indians in South Africa were (and sometimes still are) referred to by the racial epithet 'coolie'.

 In 1968, the South African Indian Council (not to be confused with the anti-apartheid South African Indian Congress which had the same initials) was created by the government, and in 1974, the council was reconstituted to allow for 50% of its members to be elected by Indians.
 The Council did not enjoy much support, for example, in 1981, only 6% of eligible voters participated in elections for the council.

-In 1983, the Constitution was reformed to allow the Coloured and Indian minorities a limited participation in separate and subordinate Houses of a Tricameral Parliament, a development which enjoyed limited support and very low voter turnouts.
+In 1983, the Constitution was reformed to allow the Coloured and Indian minorities a limited participation in separate and subordinate Houses of a Tricameral Parliament, a development which saw limited support and very low voter turnouts.
 The Indian house was called the House of Delegates.
 Some aspects of Indian life were regulated by this house, including education.
 The theory was that the Indian minority could be allowed limited rights, but the Black majority were to become citizens of independent homelands.
 These separate arrangements were removed by the negotiations which took place from 1990 on to provide all South Africans with the vote.